soubhiksanyal/FLAME_PyTorch/README.md

 ## Contact

 If you have any questions regarding the PyTorch implementation then you can contact us at soubhik.sanyal@tuebingen.mpg.de and timo.bolkart@tuebingen.mpg.de.

+## Acknowledgement

+This repository is build with modifications from [SMPLX](https://github.com/vchoutas/smplx).